psycopg/psycopg2/doc/src/advanced.rst

     >>> acurs.fetchone()[0]
     42

-When an asynchronous query is being executed, `connection.executing()` returns `True`.
+When an asynchronous query is being executed, `connection.isexecuting()` returns `True`.
 Two cursors can't execute concurrent queries on the same asynchronous connection.